fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

         ./build/Debug/shards ./docs/generate.edn

 !!! note
-    The **Debug** version of Shards must be used for the generating of the Shards API pages.
+    The **Debug** version of Shards should be used for the generating of the Shards API pages.

 Once done, you will notice that the directory is now filled with folders and Markdown files of various shards.